 Currently, the filing of GSTR-2 and GSTR-3 is suspended.
 Therefore, one can only file these returns when the government notifies the due dates for the same.

-The transportation is dealt with in the business world by GTA and non-GTA.
+Transportation is dealt with in the business world by GTA and non-GTA.
 The Non-GTAs are specifically exempted from payment of GST.
-In most of the cases to those who provide agency services in transport, the liability is cast on the receivers, or otherwise, the GTA can pay the GST under the forward charge mechanism.
+In most of the cases of those who provide agency services in transport, the liability is cast on the receivers, or otherwise, the GTA can pay the GST under the forward charge mechanism.